tischi/fiji-script-registrationUsingElastix/README.md

 ### elastix

 - http://elastix.isi.uu.nl
+- figure out whether there is a central installation
 - ask Stefan Guenther whether they have an implementation that I could try

 ### Perrine's java code